Research

 Designer catalytic scaffolds on bacterial surfaces

-Pseudomonas putida KT2440 is currently gaining considerable interest as a promising microbial platform for the biotechnological valorisation of lignocellulosic feedstocks.
-However, P. putida on its own cannot make much use of such complex substrates mainly because it lacks an efficient extracellular depolymerising apparatus.
-We seek to meet this challenge by adopting a recombinant cellulosome strategy for this attractive host.
-The whole process encompasses three essential steps: (i) display of designer protein scaffolds with cohesins on P. putida surface, (ii) parallel release of cellulolytic enzymes with dockerins into the medium, and (iii) self-assembly of the cellulosomes through bonding of scaffoldin-born cohesins and enzyme-born dockerins.
-The resulting P. putida biocatalysts will be capable of efficient degradation and valorisation of lignocellulosic feedstocks and the established platform can be adopted and modified also for processing of other types of polymeric or toxic waste (e.g., synthetic plastics, anthropogenic toxic chemicals).
+Pseudomonas putida KT2440 is currently gaining considerable interest as a promising microbial platform for the biotechnological valorization of lignocellulosic feedstocks.
+However, P. putida on its own cannot make much use of such complex substrates mainly because it lacks an efficient extracellular depolymerizing apparatus.
+We seek to meet this challenge by adopting a recombinant CATalytic scaFFOLDS (CATFFOLDS) strategy mimicking natural cellulosomes for this attractive host.
+The whole process encompasses three essential steps: (i) display of designer protein scaffolds with cohesins on P. putida surface, (ii) parallel release of cellulolytic enzymes with dockerins into the medium, and (iii) self-assembly of the CATFFOLDS through bonding of scaffoldin-born cohesins and enzyme-born dockerins.
+The resulting P. putida biocatalysts will be capable of efficient degradation and valorization of lignocellulosic feedstocks and the established platform can be adopted and modified also for processing of other types of polymeric or toxic waste (e.g., synthetic plastics, anthropogenic toxic chemicals).

-Responsible persons: Barbora Hrnčířová, Miguel Silva, Pavel Dvořák
+Responsible persons: Barbora Jankovičová, Miguel Silva, Matúš Pešta, Pavel Dvořák

 Synthetic bacterial consortia for efficient biocatalysis